MatthewJohn/terrareg/README.md

 Now install mkcert for Linux inside of your WSL2 instance.
 Once you've done this run the following command to see that mkcert is referencing the path on your C drive:
      mkcert -CAROOT

+After confirming the CAROOT path maps to your windows user (should look like /mnt/c/Users/YourUser/AppData/Local/mkcert) the CA Cert needs to be installed inside of WSL so that terraform recognizes your Local CA as Trusted.
+This can be done by running:

+    mkcert -install

 ### Generate Local Development SSL Certs

 Now that mkcert is installed and a Local CA has been generated it's time to generate an SSL Certificate for Traefik to use when proxying to the terrareg container.
 To do this run: